NZMSA/2024-Phase-2/data-science/1. Analysis and Preprocessing/README.md

 - Visualise the converted data from the task above and identify any trends, patterns, or anomalies
     - Note that there are many different ways to visualise data, so we recommend that you go through the Microsoft Learn modules to see what kinds of visualisations you have learned about and create those (or something similar) for this task.
     - If any columns of the raw data were already numeric, then you may not have modified them further and have already graphicaly shown them in the task above (in which case skip this task for those columns, as we are only interested in how you visualise the non-numerical columns that you converted in the task above)
+    - Hint: you can choose to aggregate data into daily, weekly, monthly, quarterly and yearly for visualization and analysis purpose.
+          - Some useful time series graphics link: [Time series graphics](https://otexts.com/fpp3/graphics.html)

 ### 3. Clean data